phetsims/phet-info/deployment-info/doc/deploy-dev-phet-io.md

 - [ ] Test locally before transferring the file to spot.
 Test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use relative path instead of looking on phet-io.colorado.edu
 - [ ] Deploy to spot
- * First time this sim is deployed: `grunt deploy-dev --mkdir` (requires 2 password inputs or ssh key)
+ * First time this sim is deployed: `grunt deploy-dev --brand=phet-io --mkdir` (requires 2 password inputs or ssh key)
- * Second or later deployment: `grunt deploy-dev`
+ * Second or later deployment: `grunt --brand=phet-io deploy-dev`

 ## PhET-iO Testing after deployment